Packaging sourcing guide

 Types of plastic bottles: material guide for sourcing

-Plastic bottle sourcing starts with resin choice, bottle shape, cap system, filling process, labeling method, destination-market rules, and shipment risk.
+Plastic bottle sourcing starts with resin choice, bottle shape, cap system, filling process, labeling method, destination-market rules, sample approval, and shipment risk.
 Buyers should compare plastic bottle types before asking suppliers for the lowest unit price.

 Plastic bottle types at a glance